dlawiz83/StarShare/README.md

 The extension injects a friendly “buddy” onto supported sites.
 It detects actions like **Run** and **Submit**, tracks coding activity, and awards XP in real time using `chrome.storage.sync`.

-A popup UI (coming soon) will show:
+A popup UI will show:
 - XP bar
 - Level
 - Buddy cosmetics